Frequently Asked Questions

 Much has been written on the advantages to the heart and to the blood vessels of both:

-(1) 'enhanced frequency' HD (usually known as short daily HD and commonly performed for 2 - 2.5 hrs every day in a dialysis centre) and
+(1) 'enhanced frequency' HD (usually known as short daily HD and commonly performed for 2 - 2.5 hrs every day in a dialysis centre)

 (2) 'enhanced frequency and time' HD (nocturnal home-based HD either 6 nights/ week or alternate nights/week)